prasadghole/canppt/CAN.md

 * 07 Show pending DTC
 * 08 Control operation on vehicle
 * 09 Request vehicle information (VIN )
-* 0A Permananent DTC
+* 0A Permanent DTC

 # UDS
 ## UDS
-Unified Diagnostic Service (UDS) is a communication protocol used to diagnost, firmware update and routine testing.
+Unified Diagnostic Service (UDS) is a communication protocol used to diagnose, firmware update and routine testing.

-The UDS protocol (ISO 14229) is standardizedc across manufacturers.
+The UDS protocol (ISO 14229) is standardized across manufacturers.
 It is a client server protocol with test tool being client and ECU being server.

 ## UDS Services